 Providenciales Sailing Charters

-If you’d like to experience the timeless elegance and tranquility of sailing, there are several Providenciales sailing charters to choose from, with vessels ranging from a classic rum runner schooner to expansive catamaran yachts.
+If you’d like to experience the timeless tranquility of sailing, there are several Providenciales sailing charters to choose from, with vessels ranging from a classic rum runner schooner to expansive catamaran yachts.

 It’s refreshing to enjoy the incredible marine environment and crystal-clear turquoise waters of the Turks and Caicos without the distraction of engine noise.

 Sailing adventures are great for the whole family.
-There’s plenty to occupy kids, from beachcombing for seashells to spotting JoJo the Dolphin.
+There’s plenty to occupy kids, from beachcombing for seashells to looking for JoJo the Dolphin.
 Public sailing cruises and private sailing charters are typically offered as half-day, full-day, or sunset cruises.

 Grace Bay Sailing Charters